sc-ventures/cloudbreak-documentation/docs/hostnames.md

     This way Cloudbreak would reach the cluster from outside of the VPC and the cluster would have internet access.

 2. **Set up DNS server in your VPC/subnet**:
-    * In the configuration ensure that you have DNS records and reverse DNS pointers for all IP address (eg. 10.3.3.4-14)
+    * In the configuration ensure that you have DNS records and reverse DNS pointers for all IP address (for example 10.3.3.4-14)
     * Example unbound configuration:

         <pre>